StephenGlasby/StephenGlasby.github.io/BerryEsseenMagmaCode.md

 end for;

 // The following code compares H_k to the Berry-Esseen approximation
-// Note that H_m equals 0, that is K equals m when r=m.
+// Note that a_0 + H_m equals 0, that is H_m equals m -- an amazing identity.
 R:=RealField(6);
 for m in [10000] do
   for r in [1000,4500,5000] do